I Analyzed 50 Top Players Settings. These 4 Changes Made the Biggest Difference

 Frame Rate Settings

 Frame rate affects both visual smoothness and input response.
 Higher frame rates provide smoother gameplay and potentially faster input registration.
-Most top players use the highest frame rate their device supports reliably.
+Most top players run the highest frame rate their hardware supports reliably — not the highest possible setting, but the highest stable one.
+There’s a difference.

 Recommended Configuration

-- Use smooth fix option for consistent frame pacing
+• Use the smooth fix option for consistent frame pacing

-- Match frame rate to monitor refresh rate when possible
+• Match frame rate to your monitor’s refresh rate when possible

-- Test different settings to find optimal performance for your hardware
+• Test different settings to find optimal performance for your specific hardware — what works for someone else’s setup may not be optimal for yours

 Visual Clarity Settings